 We have seen that both warning and signalling colours, or recognition marks, are spoken of as sematic.
 The former are further distinguished as aposematic and the latter as episematic.
 Aposematic colours are exhibited by many animals which possess some special means of defence and find it advantageous to advertize the fact.
 Wasps and hornets, with their conspicuous orange- and black-banded bodies, are excellent examples.
 Such animals do not seek to conceal themselves but rely upon their warning colours to remind their enemies that they had better leave them alone.
 It is not enough that they should possess the power of making themselves disagreeable; the fact must be clearly recognized, otherwise they would be constantly exposed to experimental attack, and suffer injuries for which any damage which they might inflict upon their pursuers would be but a poor consolation.
-Orange, red and black, owing to their great conspicuousness, especially when associated with one another, are the colours most frequently met with in this connection, and we find them, not only in noxious insects, but in various vertebrates, such as certain poisonous reptiles, fire-toads and salamanders.
-The Gila monster (Heloderma suspectum), of Mexico and Arizona, is the only known poisonous lizard, and is conspicuously coloured in tints of blackish brown, yellow and orange, while other members of the same group are usually coloured so as to harmonize more or less perfectly with their surroundings.
+Orange, red and black, owing to their great conspicuousness, especially when associated with one another, are the colours most frequently met with in this connection, and we find these colours, not only in noxious insects, but in various vertebrate animals, such as poisonous reptiles, toads and sala-The Gila monster (Heloderma suspectum), of Mexico manders. and Arizona, is the only known poisonous lizard, and is conspicuously coloured in tints of blackish brown, yellow and orange, while other members of the same group are usually coloured so as to harmonize more or less perfectly with their surroundings.